FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Shoutout to streamers - elm0n3y, SpitefulGuppy, and CoalitionChris - for their outstanding support.

+Mippy for writing Fargield's better character description for this version. :D

 And to everyone who also supported and downloaded Fargield Kart - Furious Racing. <3

 This mod was created using images from Flaticon.com.
 Hot dog illustration made by Icon Place.
 Yeast illustration made by Smashicons.